Adversarial Robustness of Partitioned Quantum Classifiers

-Note that if the circuit cutting process is carried out under ideal conditions, free from noise, errors, and approximations, planting the adversarial layers through circuit cutting produces the same effects as directly implementing these layers in the simulation.
-As noted \ifthenelse{\boolean{icml-citation-format}}{ by Guala et al. \yrcite{guala2023practical}, }{ by Guala et al. \cite{guala2023practical}, } there are ansatz, such as those based on tree tensor networks \cite{shi2006classical,tagliacozzo2009simulation}, that are better-suited for integration with circuit cutting techniques.
-These circuits can be cut in a way that each tensor block corresponds to a circuit fragment, resulting in a number of circuits to evaluate that increases polynomially with the number of tensor blocks.
-However, given the similarity between these ansatz and quantum convolutional neural networks (QCNNs) \cite{cong2019quantum}, and the recent arguments about QCNNs being classically simulable by a classical algorithm augmented by classical shadows \cite{cerezo2023does,bermejo2024quantum}, one might consider them suboptimal choices for a quantum classifier.
-We choose strongly entangled classifiers for our experiments as they are widely used and allow us to investigate the robustness to adversarial unitaries inserted at different depths in classifiers that maintain a consistent number of qubits across all layers, preserving dimensionality throughout their depth.
+As discussed in Section \ref{sec:wire-and-adv}, for partitioned classifiers, applying adversarial perturbations to the state preparation channels in wire cutting is equivalent to implementing adversarial gates within intermediate layers of the original circuit before partitioning it (see Fig.~\ref{fig:adv-cut-intro}).
+Consequently, it suffices to study the impact of adding adversarial gates within the quantum classifier’s architecture experimentally, allowing us to avoid the substantial overhead associated with implementing circuit cutting.
+Note that if the circuit cutting process is carried out under ideal conditions, free from noise, errors, and approximations, planting the adversarial layers through circuit cutting produces the exact same effects as directly implementing these layers in the simulation.
+Due to the connection between adversarial perturbations targeting state teleporation and implementing adversarial gates within intermediate layers of a classifier, as explored in Section \ref{sec:tele-and-adv}, studying the latter problem enables us to analyze adversarial perturbations targeting both wire cutting and state teleporation without incurring the additional overhead of implementing state teleporation as well.